Radiotherapy and Oncology

 A level

-Grades BBB to include a grade B from one of the following: Maths, Physics, Chemistry, Biology, Double Award Life & Health Sciences (BB) or Double Award Applied Science (grade BB).
+Mathematics, Physics, Chemistry, Biology, Double Award Life & Health Sciences (Grade BB) or Double Award Applied Science (Grade BB).

 Applied General Qualifications

-RQF Pearson BTEC Level 3 National Extended Diploma / OCR Cambridge Technical Level 3 Extended Diploma (2016 Suite) (relevant science based BTEC).
-Applicants must also meet the GCSE science requirements for the course.
+RQF Pearson BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Level 3 Extended Diploma.
+Applicants must meet the GCSE Science requirements for the course.

 Award profile of DDM

-RQF BTEC National Extended Diploma Health & Social Care to include compulsory module: Anatomy & Physiology for Health and Social Care plus four modules from: Scientific Techniques for Health Science, Microbiology for Health Science, Medical Physics Application in Health Sector, Genetics, Biomedical Science.
+Pearson BTEC Level 3 National Extended Diploma in Health & Social Care (RQF) (601/7198/4) – to include Anatomy and Physiology plus four modules from Scientific Techniques for Health Science, Microbiology for Health Science, Medical Physics Application in Health Sector, Genetics, Biomedical Science.

 Irish Leaving Certificate